jalpv1/network/README.md

 ##project structure

 ### package config
-- This package contains configurations for app , swagger , custom JSON parser.
+This package contains configurations for app , swagger , custom JSON parser.
 ### package controllers
-- this package contains controllers layer that serves as facade  for entire application.
+This package contains controllers layer that serves as facade  for entire application.
 ### package services
 this package contains services which constitute business logic layer.